gauravacad/VSD-NGSPICE-WEEK/Part-1: MOSFET Behavior & Id vs. Vds Characteristics/readme.md

-- Simulate an NMOS device, sweeping (Vds) for diAerent (Vgs), to observe linear and saturation regions
+- Simulate an NMOS device, sweeping (Vds) for different (Vgs), to observe linear and saturation regions
 -  Plot ( Id) vs. (Vds) curves

 # Need of spice simulation